-Gray water could have chemicals, biocontaminants (fungal, bacterial, viral algae) along with other forms of contaminants ination including physical hazards.
+Gray water could have chemicals, biocontaminants (fungal, bacterial, viral algae) along with other forms of contaminants including physical hazards.
 Time and temperature aggravate category 2 water contamination levels significantly.
-Gray water in flooded structures that is still untreated for longer than 48 hours may change to category 3 – black water.
+In flooded structures, gray water that is still untreated for longer than 48 hours may change to category 3 – black water.

 Category 3 water consists of, but isn’t necessarily limited to all forms of flooding from:

 Such water sources have sewage and organic matter into structure building and create black water conditions.

 If you’re currently experiencing water damage loss here are several first-aid cleaning & restoration tips.

 - Shut off power outlets and electric appliances in or near flooded areas, only if it is safe to do so.
 You shouldn’t tackle any electric devices while standing in flood water.

 - Be sure that the water source is turned off.

 - Remove anything from the floor, including wet rugs.